-This document contains examples of the types of statements found in the examiner guidance section of Station 4 scenarios.
-They give an indication of what examiners may be looking for candidates to demonstrate in different types of scenarios.
+This document has examples of the types of statements found in the examiner guidance section of Station 4 scenarios.
+These indicate what examiners would like you to demonstrate in different types of scenarios.

 Station 5 sample scenarios

 Station 5 scenarios are created by the host centre for real patients.
 This ensures that the scenarios are a reflection of the everyday practice of candidates.
 The sample scenarios will give you an idea of what happens during the exam at Station 5.
-Please note in the actual examination candidates only receive the section marked ‘Information for the candidate’.
+In the actual examination you will only receive the section marked ‘Information for the candidate’.

-For more details on how to pass each skill see the advice from examiners.
+For more details on how to pass you can look at some advice from examiners.